Conflict of Interest Disclosure

 Personal financial dealings with clients

 This conflict of interest is managed through policies and procedures that clearly state that financial advisors are prohibited from borrowing money from clients, lending money to clients, or entering into private investment schemes or clubs with clients.
-In regards to borrowing money from clients or lending money to clients, there are permitted exceptions in certain circumstances; financial advisors have been provided training and guidance on these permitted exceptions as per securities legislation.
+In regards to borrowing money from clients or lending money to clients, there are permitted exceptions in certain circumstances; advising representatives have been provided training and guidance on these permitted exceptions as per securities legislation.
 It should be noted that all monetary and non-monetary benefits provided directly or indirectly to or from clients must flow through Security Financial.
 Moreover, Security Financial Services must be notified of any such arrangements, so that the firm is in a position to determine the significance of the benefit and to monitor the activity.
 In general, monetary and non-monetary benefits provided to or from clients that are of nominal value do not present concerns regarding conflicts of interest.

 Outside Activities